BinnieJoe/Yolov9-Flask/README.md

-# Real-Time Object Detection with YOLOv9 and Flask
+# Flask-Based Object Detection Using YOLOv9
 Object Detection in Images and Videos Using YOLOv9 in Web-Based Implementation

 ## Start